NixOS/nixpkgs/CONTRIBUTING.md

 * `meta.maintainers` must be set.

 See the nixpkgs manual for more details on [standard meta-attributes](https://nixos.org/nixpkgs/manual/#sec-standard-meta-attributes) and on how to [submit changes to nixpkgs](https://nixos.org/nixpkgs/manual/#chap-submitting-changes).

+### Treewide changes

+Changes that affect a large portion of the tree should be prefixed with `treewide:` or `nixos/treewide`.

 ## Writing good commit messages